-- 4.1 When a complaint is received or a concern is raised, consideration should be given as to which is the most appropriate course of action.
-This may (but may not) require some initial review of the complaint or allegations before concluding on a specific approach.
-The review should be carried out by those members of the Management Committee appointed in accordance with 2.2 of this Protocol, with support from the Director if required. - 4.2 It may be that such a review concludes that there is no substance to the concern or allegation.
-Depending on the circumstances, it may be appropriate to report the outcome of such a review to the Management Committee.
+- 4.1 When a complaint is received or a concern is raised, consideration should be given as to which is the most appropriate course of action: just because the Code of Conduct may be referred to does not automatically require a formal investigation.
+An initial review of the complaint or allegations should enable a decision to be reached on the most appropriate response: those making the decision must be able to explain the reasons for their conclusion.
+The review should be carried out by those members of the Committee appointed in accordance with 2.2 and 2.3 of this Protocol, with support from the Director if required. - 4.2 It may be that such a review concludes that there is no substance to the concern or allegation.
+Depending on the circumstances, it may be appropriate to report the outcome of such a review to the Committee.
 This might be the case, for example, if an anonymous complaint is received which cannot be investigated because of a lack of information. - 4.3 Anonymous complaints or allegations can be difficult to resolve but, in the event that anonymous information is received or made known, an initial review should be undertaken to establish whether there is the potential for any substance to the concern.
-If so, an investigation should be undertaken, although it is recognised that it may not be possible to conclude any such investigation satisfactorily.

-- 4.4 Minor issues, actions or conduct at an internal meeting or event are unlikely to constitute a breach of the Code of Conduct that warrant investigation.
-The Chair (and other office bearers) should exercise their judgement in determining which of the courses of action set out in this Protocol is more appropriate. - 4.5 Two routes are described in this Protocol: Route A and Route B. - 4.6 SHR requires that alleged breaches of the Code which are to be investigated under either Route A or Route B must be regarded as Notifiable Events, in accordance with the terms of the SHR's Statutory Guidance.
-The Chair is responsible for ensuring that the necessary notifications are made to the Scottish Housing Regulator, and that the SHR's requirements (as set out in the relevant guidance) in terms of reporting the outcome of the investigation are met.
+If so, an investigation should be undertaken, although it is recognised that it may not be possible to conclude any such investigation satisfactorily. - 4.4 Minor issues, actions or conduct at an internal meeting or event are unlikely to constitute a breach of the Code of Conduct that warrant investigation.
+The Chair (and other office bearers) should exercise their judgement in determining which of the courses of action set out in this Protocol is more appropriate. - 4.5 Issues or complaints which are dealt with as described above (3.2-4.4) do not constitute Notifiable Events to the SHR. - 4.6 Where an initial review concludes that further investigation is required, one of the two routes described in this Protocol: [Route A and Route B] will be selected by those responsible for dealing with the complaint.
+The reason(s) for the selected course of action should be recorded as part of the case file, which should be maintained throughout the investigation to ensure there is an audit trail of how the complaint was addressed. - 4.7 SHR requires that alleged breaches of the Code which are to be investigated under either Route A or Route B must be regarded as Notifiable Events, in accordance with the terms of the SHR's Statutory Guidance.
+The Chair is responsible for ensuring that the necessary notifications are made to the Scottish Housing Regulator, and that the SHR's requirements (as set out in the relevant guidance1) in terms of reporting the outcome of the investigation are met.